paultcochrane/blog-travis-ci-com/_posts/2014-04-14-osx-updates.md

 With this update we've also removed some older versions of iOS SDKs, the available SDKs are now iOS 6.1, 7.0 and 7.1.

-We've also switched the default Ruby to be Ruby 2.0.0 to match the system Ruby on OS X 10.9, although it is installed with RVM, so you don't have to use `sudo` to install gems.
+We've also switched the default Ruby over to Ruby 2.0.0 to match the system Ruby on OS X 10.9.
+Note that this Ruby verison is installed with RVM, so there is no need to use `sudo` to install gems.

 If you see any issues after the update, please [let us know](mailto:support@travis-ci.org) or [open a